Phxstick/acnicoy/data/help/components/reviewing.md

 This mode is useful if you want to save time by skipping the typing.
-On the other hand, it can be tempting to count an answer as correct even though the answer you had in mind might not have been completely correct.
+On the other hand, it can be tempting to count an answer as correct even though the answer you had in mind might not have been completely fitting.